 Leaves are alternate and pinnately compound, 6 to 10 inches long with 7 to 9 leaflets (some 7 to 11), that are stalkless, lance-shaped and finely saw-toothed on the margins.
 Those closest to the terminal leaflet are larger in size.
 The upper surface varies from yellow-green to dark green while the underside is lighter with hair on the central stem of the leaf.
 They turn yellow in the autumn.

 Flowers: The tree is monoecious, that is with separate male and female flowers.
-Male flowers are yellow-green in slender drooping catkins, 3 to 4 inches long, 3 from one stalk from the previous years twig or the base of this years twig.
-The tiny flowers have a 3-lobe calyx and several hairy stamens.
+Male flowers are yellow-green in slender drooping catkins, 3 to 4 inches long, 3 from one stalk from the previous years twig or at the base of this years twig.
+The tiny male flowers have a 3-lobe calyx and several hairy stamens.
 Female flowers are about 1/8 inch long, appearing on a short terminal spike at the tips of this years twigs.
 They have a 4-ridged ovary and a pair of styles.
 Flowers cross pollinate by wind.

 Seed: Fertile female flowers produce a 3/4 to 1-1/4 inch, nearly round or slightly flattened nut, covered by a thin husk with small yellow scales and with a sharp-pointed tip.
 Above the middle of the husk are 4 small wings, along which the husk splits.
 Fruit matures in the Autumn and drops from the tree the same year.
 The nut inside a dusty yellow color, bitter and inedible and most wildlife avoid them.
 Trees must be around 30 years of age to produce a good crop.

 Habitat: Bitternut Hickory has a root system with a taproot and spreading laterals.
 It sprouts easily from laterals and stumps.
 It grows in mixed woodlands with fertile somewhat moist soil, but is not very shade tolerant.